doobeh/ergo/ergo/content/2015/09/cheapest-color-laser.rst

 We do a great deal of true full-color printing, and I estimate I can print at under 5c per page, which is pretty much unheard of.

-When you order a set of `LD Toner`_s from Amazon, they'll come with a coupon code in the box.
+When you order a set of `LD Toner`_ from Amazon, they'll come with a coupon code in the box.
 If you then order directly from LD's website then you can save a further 5% or so.
 If you don't need the toner urgently, then that's a good option.
 I've had two bad instances when